lorenzoscottb/CoDE_iwcs_19/README.md

 # CoDE: learing Composable Dependency Embeddings
-This repo contains the code to the 2019 IWCS version of CoDE model, a [GloVe](https://nlp.stanford.edu/pubs/glove.pdf)-based method, built over a [Keras](https://github.com/erwtokritos/keras-glove) implementation.
-Future versions of the model will be hosted elsewhere
+This repo contains code and data for the CoDE model, presented as a poster at the Vector Semantics for Discourse and Dialogue [workshop](https://www.aclweb.org/anthology/W19-09.pdf) of the 2019 IWCS conference.

 ## Abstract